 - Mefjord – Open ocean & fjord fishing

-- Sandbakken – Fjord fishing
+- Sandbakken – Fjord fishing (Very weather resistant)

 For a more in-depth look into all our Norway destinations, make sure to head over to our Complete Guide to Norway Sea Fishing blog.
-Here you fill find a break-down of each destination as we go through these one-by-one giving you a great insight into what each camp has to offer anglers visiting Norway.
+Here you will find a breakdown of each destination as we go through these one-by-one giving you a great insight into what each camp has to offer anglers visiting Norway.
 You can also find some amazing footage from these destinations over on our sea fishing playlist on our Youtube.